-- 1. Auditing is a structured process that: - (a) involves the application of analytical skills, professional judgment and professional skepticism; - (b) is usually performed by a team of professionals, directed with managerial skills; - (c) uses appropriate forms of technology and adheres to a methodology; - (d) complies with all relevant technical standards, such as International Standards on Auditing (ISAs), International Standards on Quality Control (ISQCs), International Financial Reporting Standards (IFRS), International Public Sector Accounting Standards (IPSAS), and any applicable international, national or local equivalents; and - (e) complies with required standards of professional ethics. - 2.
+- (e) complies with required standardsother stakeholders may also apply the requirements of this IES to professional ethics. - 2.
 Auditing is also an integral part of the evolving systems of accountability and responsibilities within organizations and society worldwide.
-Although audits of historical financial information may be mandated by regulation and laws, they may also be required as a condition of borrowing, a matter of contract, or for other reasons.
+Althoughaccountants performing audits of other historical financial information may be mandated by regulation and laws, they may also be required as a condition of borrowing, a matter of contract, or for other reasons.
 In addition, organizations may voluntarily undertake audits to evaluate the fairness of financial representations and assertions or to provide a credible report of the financial stewardship of their resources to their stakeholders. - 3.
 Entities subject to audit operate with diverse organizational structures in public, private and not-for-profit sectors.
 Auditing has to adapt to complex and changing environments.
 Within an audit assignment, many factors must be understood and evaluated appropriately, including: - (a) the entity and its environment; - (b) the industry, and regulatory and other external factors; and - (c) the applicable financial reporting framework. - 4.
-Globalization of business has dramatically increased the need for consistent and high quality financial reporting within countries and across borders.
+Globalization of business has dramatically increased the need for consistent and high-quality financial reporting within countries and across borders.
 This directly affects both accounting and auditing.
-Many stakeholders in today's global business environment expect compliance with recognized international standards in accounting and auditing.
-Establishing internationally accepted benchmarks for the competence of audit professionals4 will help to promote internationally accepted standards in accounting and auditing.
+Many stakeholders in today's global business environment expect in compliance with recognized international standards in accounting and auditing.
+Establishing internationally accepted benchmarks for the competence of audit professionals will help to promote internationally accepted standards in accounting and auditing.